JiaYaobo/stamox/README.md

 ==============================================================

-I'd like to build a pure functional stats tools, cuz we can't do anything until we create an object in this oop world
+I'd like to build a pure functional stats tools, cuz we can't do anything until we create a complex object in this oop world

 ==============================================================